ataridude/pelican-sites/sites/unixdude.net/content/2022/8-5-update.md

 Title: Update
 Date: 2022-8-5
 Category: General
-Tags: update, prepping, disney, hamradio
+Tags: update, prepping, disney, ham radio
 Status: published

 I've been busy at home, but not working in my home lab.
 Lately I have been preoccupied by a few things.